nikcorg/wp-plugin-stem/README.md

 ### Settings Sections

-The function `getSections` in `lib/settings.php` should return an associative array of section definitions, where the array keys is the section identifier.
+The function `getSections` in `lib/settings.php` should return an associative array of section definitions, where the array _key_ is the _section identifier_.
 It is recommended to define the section identifiers as constants, to avoid bugs introduced by typos because of "magic strings".

-#### Section properties
+#### Section Properties

 - name
 - description (optional)